Ellen DeGeneres Apologizes After Being Accused Of Bullying Staff

-Talk show host Ellen DeGeneres has broken her silence after being the subject of shocking allegations from former staff members.
-She has been accused of mistreating employees and overall being a very different person than the way she is perceived on her show.
-DeGeneres recently sent a letter to her crew in which she apologized to anyone she may have hurt and promised future changes, as was reported by The Hollywood Reporter.
+Ellen DeGeneres has broken her silence after becoming the subject of shocking allegations from former staff members.
+She has been accused of mistreating employees and overall, being a very different person than the way she is perceived on her show.
+DeGeneres recently sent a letter to her crew in which she apologized to anyone she may have hurt and promised future changes, per The Hollywood Reporter.

-DeGeneres took responsibility for any incidents of mistreatment, noting that the show is in her name.
+DeGeneres took responsibility for any incidents of mistreatment, noting that her talk show is in her name.
 However, she also seemed to suggest that she was not aware of all of what had been going on behind the scenes.
 She said that she had trusted employees that had worked under her, expecting them to run things as she would have desired.

 While DeGeneres did not name names, she alluded to employees speaking for her without her knowledge or permission.